grafana/xk6-disruptor/docs/02-api/03-service-disruptor.md

 - options: options for controlling the behavior of the disruptor

 The `options` control the creation and behavior of the service disruptor:
-- inject_timeout: maximum time for waiting the [xk6-disruptor-agent](../04-development/02-architecture.md#xk6-disruptor-agent) to be ready in the target pods, in seconds (default 30s).
+- injectTimeout: maximum time for waiting the [xk6-disruptor-agent](../04-development/02-architecture.md#xk6-disruptor-agent) to be ready in the target pods, in seconds (default 30s).
 Zero value forces default.
 Negative values force no waiting.

 `injectHTTPFaults`: disrupts http requests served by the target pods.